Culture Muslim world Politics Portrait

 Culture Nature/Environment Politics World

-The Flaming Bull of Medinaceli
+The Fire Bull of Medinaceli

 Spain still practices cruel archaic bull rituals.

-Flaming Bull ©Aitor Garmendia Anima Naturalis / CAS
+Fire Bull ©Aitor Garmendia Anima Naturalis / CAS

 November 15, 2025: On this Saturday evening, a bull is to be “set ablaze” once again in the Spanish town of Medinaceli.
 The “Toro Embolado” is considered a cultural tradition in many regions, critics view it as animal cruelty.
 More here.